SuicV/CirclesJS/README.md

 this attribute is an object can have the following attribute

 **1. font :**
-used to set the font style of the value
+used to set the font style of the value , you have to set the font size and the font family

 **2. color :**
 used to set the font color of the value